rotundasoftware/cartero/README.md

     outputDirUrl : '/'             // the base url of the output directory

-    packageTransform : undefined   // A function that transforms package.json files before they are used.
+    /* packageTransform is function that transforms package.json files before they are used.
-                                   // The function should be of the signature function( pkgJson, dirPath )
-                                   // and return the parsed, transformed package.json.
-This feature can be
-                                   // used to add default values to package.json files or alter the
-                                   // package.json of third party modules without modifying them directly.
+    The function should be of the signature function( pkgJson, dirPath ) and return the parsed, transformed package.json.
+This feature can be used to add default values to package.json files or alter the package.json of third party modules without modifying them directly. */ packageTransform : undefined

     sourceMaps : false,            // js source maps (passed through to browserify) watch : false,                 // re-process as appropriate when things change